AbbyBounty/DBT-Assignment/README.md

       13. Display itemid its actualprice and product description. (use table item and product)
       14. Display all orders with orderdate and total for cuutomer JOCKSPORTS (use table customer and ord)

+### Aug 31
+      1. The HR department wants to determine the names of all the employees who were hired after Davies.
+Create a query to display the name and hire date of any employee hired after employee Davies.
+      2. Display employee details who earns more than employee 'Abel'
+      3. Display empid,last_name,salary,job for emloyees working in department same as 'Taylor' and earns less than him 4.
+Display employee details who earns minimum salary
+      5. Display department-wise dept_id,salary for those departments whose max salary is more than 10000
+      6. Display empid,dep-id,salary for those employees who earn maximum in his department.
+Eg: king earns highest salary ($24000) in his department(90)
+      7. display second highest salary
+      8. Display duplicate employee names
+      9. Display n^th highest salary where value of 'n' is given by user (i.e if user enters 3 then, 3 highest salaries should be displayed)
+      10. The HR department needs a query that prompts the user for an employee last name.
+The query then displays the last name and hire date of any employee in the same department as the employee whose name they supply (excluding that employee).
+For example, if the user enters Zlotkey, find all employees who work with Zlotkey (excluding Zlotkey).
+      11. Create a report that displays the employee number, last name, and salary of all employees who earn more than the average salary.
+Sort the results in order of ascending salary.
+      12. Write a query that displays the employee number and last name of all employees who work in a department with any employee whose last name contains the letter ?u.?
+      13. The HR department needs a report that displays the last name, department number, and job ID of all employees whose department location ID is 1700.
+      14. Create a report for HR that displays the last name and salary of every employee who reports to King.